javi11/nntp-server-mock/README.md

-# NTTP Server Mock
+# NNTP Server Mock

-NTTP Server Mock is a simple mock server for testing NTTP-based applications.
-It allows you to simulate NTTP server responses for various test scenarios.
+NNTP Server Mock is a simple mock server for testing NNTP-based applications.
+It allows you to simulate NNTP server responses for various test scenarios.

 ## Features